rastating/graphly/README.md

 * Opera
 * Safari

+### Examples
+To see some examples of Graphly in use, visit the demo page at http://www.getgraphly.com/demo/

 ### How Do I Use Graphly?
 The first step is to include the jQuery and Graphly libraries inside the head tags of your HTML document and ensure the HTML 5 doctype is being used, as in this template: